eins78/stacey-template-html5/README.md

 - 1 `base.html` template, all other templates [extend](http://twig.sensiolabs.org/doc/templates.html#template-inheritance) it ([read more](#template-structure))

+### Goals

+(not reached yet)

+- Minimum possible markup
+- Use semantic `HTML5` elements where applicable
+- Only add `class`es and `id`s where neccessary for eindeutigkeit or styling
+- Common template options can be set from config (`shared.yml` or any sub-page…)
+- Ship some default styles: 1-3 main stylesheets inspired by the old stacey templates which build on (`@import) common modules.
+- For all interesting data points in listings, add appropriate classes (for use with `list.js`)
+- Don't rely on JavaScript for anything - js plugins extending the functionality should also extend the markup themselfes <small>(looking at you, old .gallery-nav)</small>
+- Use `HTML5`'s `data-foo` properties

 ## HTML Structure

 If you want to style it with `CSS`, this is the list of `element`s, `.class`es and `#id`s, and how they are nested.